Foreign Rental Real Estate Income & the IRS

-Foreign Rental Income
+Foreign Rental Income and U.S. Tax

-The tax laws involving rental income vary depending on which country the rental income is earned in.
+Foreign tax laws involving rental income vary depending on which country the rental income is earned in.
 This is because in many countries, there are minimum threshold requirements before real estate income has to be reported on a foreign tax return.

 IRS Tax on All Foreign Rental Income

-The following summary will breakdown the most common issues involving Foreign Rental Income.
+The following summary will breakdown the most common issues involving Foreign Rental Income:

 Typical Example: Unreported Foreign Rents